-I don’t know why the locals gave it the name ‘Binalayan Hidden Falls’ because it is not hidden at all.
-It is signposted from the main road which leads to the ticket office and the trailhead to the falls.
+The jump-off point for the falls is clearly signposted from the main road which leads to the ticket office and the trailhead to the falls.

-From the carpark to the falls it’s a twenty-minute walk across flat terrain, or if you have an off-road motorbike you can drive a little further from the official starting point to the first water crossing.
+From the car park to the falls it’s a twenty-minute walk across flat terrain, or if you have an off-road motorbike you can drive a little further from the official starting point to the first water crossing.

-The pathway at the beginning of the trail cuts through a dense coconut grove and if your brave enough, it’s possible to climb to the top of a palm tree to grab yourself a coconut.
+The pathway at the beginning of the trail cuts through a dense coconut grove and if you’re brave enough, it’s possible to climb to the top of a palm tree to grab yourself a coconut.

 WHAT TO EXPECT AT BINALAYAN FALLS

-There are a number of water crossings on the way to the main set of falls at Binalayan so it’s best to wear a pair of water shoes or flip flops because your feet will get wet.
+There are a number of water crossings on the way to the main set of falls at Binalayan so it’s best to wear a pair of water shoes or flip-flops because your feet will get wet.

-The first tier at Binalayan Falls features a shallow crystalline rock pool, a rest area with some make-shift benches and a tire swing hung from a tree.
+The first tier of the falls features a shallow crystalline rock pool, a rest area with some make-shift benches and a tire swing hung from a tree.

-BINALAYAN FALLS TREK – CONTINUED
+BINALAYAN FALLS TREK

 On the right-hand side of this small waterfall, you can find the path that leads up to the next level of Binalyan.

 From here, the main set of falls is a couple of minutes walk away and completely out of sight until you come around the last bend of the trail.
 Maybe that’s why they call it Hidden Falls?!